Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 14: Divundu to Maun – Botswana

-Later we rejoin the overland truck and continue our drive to the Botswana border post.
+On day 14, we leave Namibia and board the overland truck for our drive to the Botswana border post.
 Once border formalities are complete, our drive takes us through the Okavango Delta backroads to the bustling town of Maun, gateway for visitors coming to explore the magnificent Okavango Delta.

 Day 15: Maun to Khwai Conservation Area (Okavango Delta) – Botswana

-• Optional Activity: Okavango Delta Scenic Flight, Tips for Delta Polers
+• Optional Activity: Okavango Delta Scenic Flight (Pre-bookable)

 • Meals: Breakfast, Lunch & Dinner